Badgerati/Pode/docs/Tutorials/Logging/Types/Errors.md

 ## Writing Errors

-You can log additional errors by using [`Write-PodeErrorLog`](../../../../Functions/Logging/Write-PodeErrorLog), which takes an Exception or an ErrorRecord (both of which can be piped).
+You can log additional errors by using [`Write-PodeErrorLog`](../../../../Functions/Logging/Write-PodeErrorLog), which takes an Exception, ErrorRecord, or Message.
 If you log an Exception you can optionally pass `-CheckInnerException`, which will also log the inner exception.

 For example, to log an error: